bobbicodes/mecca/README.md

 [Megaman 2 - Dr. Wily](https://www.youtube.com/watch?v=2EVTeP9KlmM)

 The version currently in development is built for the web using the Reagent React library for Clojurescript, and aims to be an authentic emulator of the NES APU.
+The sonic pallet could not be more simple:

+* Band-limited (anti-aliased) quantized "pseudo-triangle" generator for basslines.

+* 2 variable duty-cycle pulse waves for leads, with adjustable volume, vibrato, pitch-bend, and the classic chip arpeggiator.

+* White noise generator for drums, with variable randomness patterns to create the sense of multiple pitches.

 A multitude of advanced UI features are underway, including:

 * Switchable piano roll and "tracker" style editors - the former is better for editing individual tracks because the note grid offers an intuitive visualization of the change in pitch over time.
-On the other hand, the horizontally-scrolling "tracker" style compact interface excels at editing the full arrangement.
+On the other hand, the vertically-scrolling "tracker" style compact interface excels at editing the full arrangement.

 * Music staff notation editor - with eventual support for MIDI, MusicXML and Lilypond formats.